 - Turn the hazard lights on to alert other road users to your stationary presence.

-- Check for any injuries to yourself or your passengers.
-If anyone is seriously injured, the first priority is to call an ambulance.
+- Check for any injuries to yourself or your passengers in the car accident.
+If anyone is injured, the first priority is to call an ambulance.
+Even if the injuries don’t seem that bad, whiplash, like other injuries, can sometimes take hours or even days to develop symptoms, even if the initial injury didn’t seem severe.

-- If none of the occupants of your car are seriously injured, get out of the car when safe to do so and take stock of the situation.
+- If none of the occupants of your car is seriously injured, get out of the car when safe to do so and take stock of the situation.

-- Get photographs of the scene of the accident, the damage to your vehicle, and injuries sustained by all occupants of your vehicle.
+- Get photographs of the scene of the accident if it’s safe to do so, the damage to your vehicle, and injuries sustained by all occupants of your vehicle.

 What NOT To Do Immediately After A Car Accident